 It will depend on the test.
-In many cases, urine and bloods tests are used to check your hormone levels, in some cases, Imaging tests are done to pinpoint or locate a tumor or other abnormalities that may be affecting the endocrine glands.
+In many cases, urine and blood tests are used to check your hormone levels, while in some cases, imaging tests are done to pinpoint or locate a tumor or other abnormalities that may be affecting the endocrine glands.

 What do abnormal results mean?

 The way abnormal results are read will depend on the testing method used.
 However, an endocrine test can often uncover some of the following conditions: